 Can I use light coconut milk?

 If you want to save a few more calories then feel free to swap the full-fat canned coconut for light.
-I prefer full fat as it is much more creamy and when you are dividing this curry recipe up into servings it really isn’t too many syns or points.
+I prefer full fat as it is much more creamy and when you are dividing this curry recipe up into servings it really isn’t too many points.

 I don’t recommend using the coconut milk that comes in a carton, as it has a very high water content and will just be too runny and not pack enough flavour.